 Rates and revaluations

 Under State Government legislation from 2019, councils are required to revalue properties every year.
 A revaluation occurred in January 2018 and is used to determine rates in the 2018-19 financial year.

-Council has increased the average rate and charge by 2.25 per cent.
+Council has increased the average rate by 2.25 per cent.

 You can change your address by completing this change of address form(PDF, 39KB).